 4. IAQ Home Survey predicts the source of the VOCs and determines if the home is the source or if the VOCs are merely from the contents of the home.

 5. IAQ Home Survey is so sensitive it monitors for the chemicals released by actively growing mold, whether it is behind walls or underneath carpeting or flooring.

-6. Formaldehyde can be measured and reported individually for an additional charge.
-This test is especially recommended for any home constructed or remodeled within the past five years.
+6. Formaldehyde is also measured and reported individually.
+This test is especially useful for any home constructed or remodeled within the past five years.

 Get peace of mind that the air in the home you’re buying is safe to breathe.
 Call us today about performing an accurate, affordable IAQ Home Survey test as part of a complete home audit service.

 Click here to download a Sample Analytical Report

 Click here to download a Sample Formaldehyde Report

 For total peace of mind that you have a healthy home for you and your family to enjoy, have an IAQ Home Survey test run.
 Its easy to understand results drive actions you can take to insure a healthy air environment for you and your family.